 - Nothing really.
-I generally use public transport, and a vehicle only sparingly.
-I believe that the only sustainable way to reliably transport 7 million people with minimum environmental impact is through public transportation, not private vehicle ownership. - In addition, increasing the number of privately-owned EVs will only reduce our carbon footprint in limited ways, as energy for EVs is will largely come from fossil fuel since fossil fuel dominates our current energy grid.
+I generally use public transport, and a vehicle only sparingly (if at all) and I do not intend to buy a car.
+I believe that the only sustainable way to reliably transport 7 million people with minimum environmental impact is through public transportation, not private vehicle ownership. - In addition, increasing the number of privately-owned EVs will only reduce our carbon footprint minimally, as energy for EVs is will largely come from fossil fuel since fossil fuel dominates our current energy grid.